-Note that the PKF Integrity Services online system allows Sunwater to communicate with a Whistleblower anonymously.
+Note that the PKF Integrity online system allows Sunwater to communicate with a Whistleblower anonymously.

-A person referred to in section 4 above that receives information from a Whistleblower cannot disclose the identity of the Whistleblower or information that is likely to lead to the identification of the Whistleblower (which they have obtained directly or indirectly because the Whistleblower made a disclosure that qualifies for protection under the CA) except to:
+It can also be a criminal offence and a breach of this Procedure for anyone to disclose a Whistleblower's identity or information that is likely to lead to the identification of the Whistleblower (which they have obtained directly or indirectly because the Whistleblower made a disclosure that qualifies for protection under the Whistleblower Laws) except where the disclosure is made:

-- a) ASIC or the Australian Federal Police; - b) a lawyer for the purpose of obtaining legal advice or representation in relation to the whistleblower provisions in the CA; or - c) a person with the consent of the Whistleblower.
+- a) to ASIC, APRA or the Australian Federal Police, a body prescribed by regulation or (for tax-related matters) the Commission of Taxation; - b) to a lawyer for the purpose of obtaining legal advice or representation in relation to the whistleblower provisions in the Whistleblower Laws; or - c) with the consent of the Whistleblower.

-A person referred to in section 4 above that receives information from a Whistleblower can disclose the information contained in a disclosure with or without the Whistleblower's consent if:
+However, a person referred to above who receives information from a Whistleblower can disclose the information contained in a disclosure with or without the Whistleblower's consent if:

-- a) the information does not include the Whistleblower's identity and is not likely to lead to the identification of the Whistleblower; - b) Sunwater has taken all reasonable steps to reduce the risk that the Whistleblower will be identified from the information; and c) it is reasonably necessary for investigating the issues raised in the disclosure.
+- a) the information does not include the Whistleblower's identity; - b) the person takes all reasonable steps to reduce the risk that the Whistleblower will be identified from the information; and - c) the disclosure is reasonably necessary for investigating the issues raised in the disclosure,